 Azerbaijan: Education data for the years 1998 to 2021 do not cover Nagorno-Karabakh, whereas the 2022 World Population Prospects data do.
 The population data used for the calculation of indicators were provided by national authorities and exclude Nagorno-Karabakh.

-Belgium: Due to the change in how internationally mobile students are defined, as of 2013 in Belgium, the historical trend of inbound mobile students' needs to be interpreted with caution.
+Belgium: the definition of internationally mobile students has changed in the country from 2013.
+Therefore, the historical trend of inbound mobile students' needs to be interpreted with caution.